drizopoulos/GLMMadaptive/README.md

 - Gamma mixed effects models using the `Gamma()` or `Gamma.fam()` family object.

+- Linear mixed effects models with right and left censored data using the `censored.normal()` family object.

 - Users may also specify their own log-density function for the repeated measurements response variable, and the internal algorithms will take care of the optimization.